brechtm/rinohtype/doc/quickstart.rst

 A4.
 See below for a list of the settings that can be changed and their description.

-The top margin of the title page is also changed. ``'title_page'`` corresponds to the :attr:`rinoh.templates.article.ArticleConfiguration.title_page` page template.
+The top margin of the title page is also changed by setting the corresponding option for the :attr:`rinoh.templates.article.ArticleConfiguration.title_page` page template.

-.. todo:: separate pages for the Article and Book templates

-The configuration classes specific to :class:`Article` and :class:`Book` templates are:

-.. autoclass:: rinoh.templates.article.ArticleConfiguration
-    :show-inheritance:
-    :members:

-.. autoclass:: rinoh.templates.book.BookConfiguration
-    :show-inheritance:
-    :members:

-Both derive from :class:`TemplateConfiguration` and thus additionally accept the options offered by it:

-.. autoclass:: rinoh.template.TemplateConfiguration
-    :members:

-The document templates make use of page templates:

-.. autoclass:: rinoh.template.PageTemplate
-    :show-inheritance:
-    :members:

-.. autoclass:: rinoh.template.TitlePageTemplate
-    :show-inheritance:
-    :members:

-The base class for these collects the common options:

-.. autoclass:: rinoh.template.PageTemplateBase
-    :show-inheritance:
-    :members:

 Creating a Custom Template